Rate (company): History

 In April 2020, Guaranteed Rate was required to pay the federal government a $15 million fine to settle a lawsuit brought by a former employee whistleblower who alleged the company pushed its underwriters into endorsing ineligible loans for FHA and VA loan programs and making false statements to "induce the government" to extend insurance coverage.
 According to the Chicago Tribune, as part of the settlement, Guaranteed Rate admitted that it failed to adhere to self-reporting requirements and certified loans for government insurance that were not eligible.
 It also admitted to giving FHA underwriters commissions and gifts in violation of the rules.
 In July, Guaranteed Rate and @Properties launched the joint venture Proper Rate, a Chicago-based independent retail mortgage lender expected to serve as an in-house lender for @Properties.
 Overall during 2020, Guaranteed Rate originated over 135,000 mortgages with a value of over $47,000,000,000.

+In May 2021, it was reported that founder and CEO Victor Ciardelli bought a $38 million mansion in Miami Beach, Florida.

 In October 2023, The Wall Street Journal published a report titled "The Mortgage Market Is So Bad Lenders Want Ex-Employees to Give Back Their Bonuses" that detailed Guaranteed Rate's practice of clawing back signing bonuses from loan officers hired in years prior.
 According to the article, Guaranteed Rate's business dropped by over 50% in 2022 from its high in 2021.

 In June 2024, the Chicago Tribune reported in an article titled "Verbal abuse, ‘sex-driven’ culture alleged at Guaranteed Rate" that 80 ex-employees interviewed by the paper said they had experienced or witnessed persistent verbal abuse, a "sex-driven" culture, and a misogynistic atmosphere at the firm and from Victor Ciardelli.
 Ciardelli expressly denied these allegations, stating such allegations are “simply not true.”
 The company “has not, does not, and would not objectify women or put them in uncomfortable personal or professional situations."
 The Tribune reported that "Guaranteed Rate also retained an outside law firm that, even before receiving the reporters’ list of questions, threatened to sue the Tribune for defamation."
 The suit was never filed.
-The Tribune also reported that the company was changing its name to Rate, as Ciardelli said 'people have trouble spelling ‘guaranteed’.”
+The Tribune also reported that the company was changing its name to Rate, as Ciardelli said "people have trouble spelling 'guaranteed'."

-In July 2024, the company officially announced that it would rebrand as simply Rate, with Ciardelli explaining that it reflected the company's "new era" of "making the mortgage process smoother, faster and smarter".
-The new brand will be phased in across its businesses and sponsorships, and "not affect current operations or mortgage loan officer licenses".
+In July 2024, the company officially announced that it would rebrand as simply Rate, with Ciardelli explaining that it reflected the company's "new era" of "making the mortgage process smoother, faster and smarter."
+The new brand was intended to be phased in across its businesses and sponsorships, and "not affect current operations or mortgage loan officer licenses."